kirubarajan/narrative_schemas/README.md

 The algorithm is being tested on a subset of the New York Times section of the Gigaword Corpus using the `agiga` maven package.

 ## Evaluation
-Evaluation is performed using the *narrative cloze* Evaluation Task.
+Evaluation is performed using the *Narrative Cloze* Evaluation Task.
 Implementation can be found in `code/evaluation.py`.